Robinhood vs Interactive Brokers (2025)

 Our Recommendations

-Long-Term Investors and Retirement Savers: Because Robinhood offers 1% free match, we'll take it.
+Long-Term Investors and Retirement Savers: We like Robinhood for its 1% match.

-Mutual Fund Trading: Interactive Brokers is the only option.
+Mutual Fund Trading: IB is your only option.

 Promotion Links